 - a.
-The account is to be managed in USD.
+The Fund(s) is to be managed in USD.

 - b.
-The account will not employ leverage.
+The Fund(s) will not employ leverage.

 - c.
-Investment types not explicitly allowed in these guidelines may still be used by the manager if deemed to be appropriate.
-Client permission will be sought if the investment type is intended to be a primary strategy, defined as greater than 5% of net assets of the account.
+Investment types not explicitly allowed in these guidelines may still be

+used by the manager(s) if deemed to be appropriate.